 Fluoridated varnish is brushed onto teeth where it dries quickly.
 Even an active child usually has no problem sitting still for this treatment, because it only takes only a few minutes to complete.
 Likewise, for busy adults, we may suggest using special trays to apply a pleasant-tasting foam.
 Then, we encourage these adult patients to avoid eating or drinking for a half hour after the trays are applied.
 So, that way, the pores in the enamel can absorb this mineral well.

 Dental fluoride treatment is just one of the ways Drs.
-Thomas J. Rolfes, Christina T. Do, Cary J. Dunne, and Timothy J. Rolfes and the hygiene team at Smiles4OC help Costa Mesa CA, area patients prevent tooth decay.
+Thomas J. Rolfes, Christina T. Do, Timothy J. Rolfes, and Pravay Padia and the hygiene team at Smiles4OC help Costa Mesa CA, area patients prevent tooth decay.
 Schedule a visit to our office or call us at (714) 557-0700 to learn more.